Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 Canal Tour

-In the afternoon we took a canal tour.
+In the afternoon, we took a canal tour.
 We booked our ticket at one of the departure dock and had a drink while waiting for our slot.

 The tour takes you around the canals and you get to see some of Copenhagens’ neighbourhoods, the famous Little Mermaid, the Opera, and many other landmarks.